 - If the hot water line is within 48" you will only need to install a 1/2" x 3/8 compression valve after the tee.

 - Hooking up the drain for the dishwasher will require cutting into the fixture outlet pipe (between the sink drain and the trap) and gluing in a dishwasher fitting.

-- Ensure that you place the fitting between the sink and the trap or sewer gasses could vent into the dishwasher.
-The dishwasher fitting must be installed so that the barbed connection is on on the top and aimed in the direction of flow toward the trap.
-If installed on the vertical the opening of the barbed connection must be aimed upward.
+- Ensure that you place the fitting between the sink and the trap, otherwise sewer gas could enter into the dishwasher.
+The dishwasher fitting must be installed so that the barbed connection is on the top and aimed in the direction of flow, toward the trap.
+If installed on the vertical opening, the barbed connection must be aimed upward.

 - Now to cut the pipe.
 Place the dishwasher fitting on top of the pipe and mark the pipe with a pencil where the pipe will fit into the fitting.
-Usually the full length of the fitting minus an inch.
-Once your sure it's marked correctly, cut the pipe with a hacksaw as straight as possible on both of your pencil marks.
+Usually the full length of the fitting, minus an inch.
+Once you are sure it's marked correctly, cut the pipe with a hacksaw/pipe cutters as straight as possible on both of your pencil marks.

-- Now glue the fitting on in the proper direction.
-Wipe of the access glue with an old rag.
+- Now glue the fitting onto the pipe in the proper direction.
+Wipe of the access glue with a cloth/rag.

 Installing the dishwasher

 After you have the dishwasher unpacked from the box you'll want to locate the drain outlet and install the 3/8"MPT elbow.

 - Place Teflon tape on the 3/8"MPT elbow and tighten it in with a wrench.
 Make sure its pointing toward the back when tight.

 - If your drain is going through the floor.
 Use a tape measure find the distance to the drain under the dishwasher and cut a 1" hole down through the floor using those measurements.